Platoniq/decidim-install/basic-config.md

 Email configuration
 -------------------

+> **UPDATE** In recents version of Decidim you can complete all these passwords through the `/system/` administrator, and change it to every tenant.
+> If you follow the next steps they will be used as fallback.

 The most important thing to configure is the capability for sending emails, otherwise users won't be able to register.

 We'll configure here a Gmail account, which is suitable for small organizations in order to get started.
 Configure any other SMTP provider is analogous.